raymag/notex/README.md

 # notex
-Web based application for memorizing musical notes and practice with the pentagram.
+Web based application for memorization of musical notes and practice with the pentagram.